Bachelor of Science in Psychology

 The psychology minor requires 18 credit hours.
 The minor is well suited for students pursuing careers in social services, business, law, medicine and education.

-Junior and senior psychology majors with at least a 2.5 GPA are eligible to receive college credit for a volunteer internship in the community.
+Junior and senior cognitive science majors with at least a 2.5 GPA are eligible to receive college credit for a volunteer internship in the community.

 The Fast-Track program enables undergraduate students to take up to 15 hours of graduate courses that will count toward both a bachelor’s degree and a master’s degree in applied cognition and neuroscience, communication disorders, or human development and early childhood disorders.
 Students must have at least 90 credit hours and meet the graduate admission requirements to qualify.